Madrasa-Hater/Zaki/README.md

 ## How to use the bot?
 Just mention/ping it on Discord and it will talk to you!!11!!

+## How to set up the bot?
+- Rename _settings.py.example to _settings.py
+- Then to the newly renamed `_settings.py` file, everything you need will be there, like the system instructions, memory fetch limit, model, vision model, etc...

 - The file should look something like this for you
 ```py
 # IMPORTANT: